Using threat intelligence to see cyber attacks before they launch

 There is no army of security researchers big enough to manually identify every threat.
 We look at things differently.
 The Cisco Umbrella security researchers take mathematical concepts and find new ways to apply them to security data — helping us uncover threats before attacks even launch.
 Our security researchers leverage advanced data mining techniques, 3D data visualization, and security domain expertise to develop the statistical models behind our threat intelligence and analysis.

 Efficacy is king

 Threat intelligence is one thing, but you also need to act on all of that data.
-Cisco Umbrella has the horsepower to actively process and enforce more than 7 million unique malicious domains and IPs concurrently at the DNS layer — appliances and hybrid-cloud solutions can’t come close to enforcing that many threats at once.
-And we’re constantly adding to our block list — 60,000+ new destinations are added every day.
+Cisco Umbrella has the horsepower to actively process and enforce more than 170 million malicious DNS queries per day.
+And we’re constantly discovering new vulnerabilities — 200+ new vulnerabilities are found every year.
 Plus, Umbrella can be deployed enterprise-wide in minutes — making it one of the easiest ways to start protecting users.